Die Hauptstadt, Capricorn

 Everything was being executed as planned.

 As more and more military police officers spilled out from the chancellery building in panicked confusion, Werner pressed forward and slipped into said building alongside his subordinates.
 The halls and office areas within were empty which merely caused Werner to signal for his men to tread forward even more carefully.

 As they rounded the corner towards the hall leading to the Kaiser’s office, chattering reached his ears.
 He pulled his fist up, signaling everyone behind him to halt.
 Upon peering around the corner, his eyes narrowed.

 There were ten military police officers still standing in the hall in front of the doors to the Kaiser’s office.
 There were most likely even more officers inside.
 This needed to be handled quickly, silently, efficiently.
-Covert.
+Covertly.

 While reaching out to Cadence, Werner signaled his men to stand down and then snapped his conductor-ringed fingers as he unhooked the conducting blade clipped to his waist.
 The blade sparked indigo in his hands before a shimmer rode over it like a wave, causing it to disappear from sight.

 Werner did not enjoy overrides and he disliked the lack of control that came with them, but this was the fastest, most direct course of action.
 That and he felt a sense of trust.